Students are encouraged to familiarize themselves with the academic policies which are put in place to help students to be successful.

 - F, a failing grade, is shown on the transcript and computed in the CGPA unless the student retakes the course and passes, at which time the passing grade is entered on the transcript and the quality points are computed in the CGPA and the semester GPA.

-To be eligible for graduation and participation in a commencement exercise, students must meet the requqirements for a degree or certificate, plus the following:
+To be eligible for graduation and participation in a commencement exercise, students must fulfill and meet the following:

 - Fulfill all coursework and degree requirements listed in the Graduation Degree Checklist.